eahenle/RQE/README.md

-# MosaicAI Router Query Engine
+# Router Query Engine (RQE)

 End-to-end pipeline for querying a database of movie data using natural language.

+Sort of a proof of concept to explore agentic systems.

 ## Requirements